 Openings from OGL

-1. To allow for framing of different rights for different parts of the content.
+In 1997, Wizards of the Coast (WotC) bought TSR, the publisher of D&D with the desire of re-launching a version of the once popular RPG.
+Inspired by the GPL and the Open Source space, the vice president of WotC Ryan Dancey formulated a strategy for a common medium of rules.
+This would be governed by a license that builds on the GPL in two significant ways: first, by allowing different rights for different parts of the content.
 This enabled the possibility of intertwining copyrighted content (such as brand identities) with more openly usable elements.
-These variations are explicated in a System Reference Document (SRD), alongside the game.
-2. To open a shared pool of game structures.
+These variations are outlined in a System Reference Document (SRD), provided with the game.
+Secondly, to open a shared pool of game structures.
 As each game utilizing the license can be added to the pool of shared game elements, this pool of "open" content can keep on expanding.

 The complex social process generated around this license is outside of our scope of scrutiny.
 Some aspects of it are worthy of note, though, such as the massive pushback from the player community against the latest effort to modify the license in 2022, ultimately leading to the full cancellation of this effort (along with the addition of the CC-BY license as a seemingly apologetic gesture from WotC/Hasbro).